kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - [Save Teleport](<../Techniques/Save Teleporting>) past Eastern Dune Sea loading zone
   - This skips a trigger that prevents you from entering without a map
   - A [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) will also cancel the trigger preventing you from entering the loading zone
+- *Party: Add Bastila and Mission*
-- ***Optional:*** If you *are* doing Krayt Skip, *Party: Add Bastila*
+  - If you're doing the 2-frame QS version of Krayt Skip, only add Bastila
 - Enter loading zone from the back to enter Eastern Dune Sea

-### Eastern Dune Sea

-- ***Optional Strat: Krayt Dragon Skip***
+### Krayt Dragon Skip

-  - *This skip saves a minute if you get it first try, but has a 2-frame window, and retries take 14-15 seconds.
-This is recommended only for runners going for top times.*
+- ***Method 1: Cutscene Interruption***
+  - *This is the recommended method.
+With practice, this method is consistent, but it is roughly 12 seconds slower than a first try 2-frame QS (see Method 2 below)*
-  - *To perform Krayt Dragon Skip:*
+  - To perform Krayt Skip this way:
     - [Save Teleport](<../Techniques/Save Teleporting>)/[Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) from entrance all the way into the Krayt Dragon's cave
-      - Make sure Bastila follows you!
+      - Make sure your party follows you!
-    - Loot left hand rubble for Opila crystal
-    - Activate Solo Mode
+    - Once in the cave, Activate Solo Mode
-    - As MC, run to mouth of cave
-    - As Bastila, stand in a fairly precise position in front of the Krayt Dragon
+    - Swap to Bastila and click the rubble to the left of the Krayt Dragon
+    - Swap to Mission and position her in this precise location (image coming soon)
+      - This position puts Mission as far away from the Dragon as possible while still being able to speak to Bastila
+    - Swap to Bastila and loot the rubble for the Opila Crystal
-      - We use Bastila to block the Krayt so it ends up in a specific spot
+    - Position Bastila in front of the Krayt Dragon in a precise location
       - Use these pictures to help you line it up
 ![An image showing Bastila's positioning for Krayt Skip](/assets/images/imgur-dump/wWAiCqs.png)
 ![Another angle of Bastila's positioning for Krayt Skip](/assets/images/imgur-dump/GGjL3bL.png)
+    - Swap to MC and [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) just out of the cave
+    - Position MC directly behind Mission and where the sand texture changes (see this image (coming soon))
+    - Verify everyone's postions, then as MC, click on Mission and immediately QS, then immediately plant a mine
+    - QL and immediately pause.
+MC should be running towards Mission.
+    - Let MC get about halfway through the last sand texture before the mouth of the cave and pause again
+    - Swap to Mission and talk to Bastila while still paused
+    - Swap to MC and unpause.
+Mission will begin running towards Bastila and the Krayt Dragon CS will start
+    - As the cutscene plays, Mission should get stuck on MC long enough for the Krayt to start moving forward
+    - The Krayt will get stuck on Bastila, and Mission should reach Bastila before the cutscene ends
+      - It is possible for Mission to get stuck for too long and the party to be killed
+      - If this happens, click OK, load the QS, and adjust MC's distance from the cave before starting Mission's convo
+    - Mission's conversation with Bastila interrupts the Krayt Dragon CS: 3
+    - Deactivate Solo Mode, swap to Bastila and talk to the Krayt Dragon
+      - This fixes the dragon in place and you can now move past the right side to the Star Map
+- ***Method 2: 2-Frame Quick Save**
+  - *This method relies on a 2-frame window between the end of the Krayt Dragon cutscene and the pop-up that kills your party.
+While faster than the other method due to easier setup, it is extremely inconsistent and only recommended for the insane or the very advanced.*
+  - To perform Krayt Skip this way:
+    - [Save Teleport](<../Techniques/Save Teleporting>)/[Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) from entrance all the way into the Krayt Dragon's cave
+      - End this [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) by actually casting Burst of Speed
+      - Make sure Bastila follows you!
+    - Once in the cave, Activate Solo Mode
+    - As MC, loot the rubble to the left of the dragon for Opila Crystal
+    - As MC, turn and click the rubble on the opposite side of the cave near its mouth
+    - Swap to Bastila and position her in front of the Krayt Dragon
+      - This is the same position as depicted above
-    - Swap to MC and QS
+    - Swap to MC and run up to the mouth of the cave, then QS
-    - Run out of the cave to trigger the CS where the Krayt Dragon eats you
+    - Run forward to start the cutscene and watch it
-    - After the CS but before the pop-up indicating your death, QS
+    - QS during the 2-frame window following the CS but before the death pop-up
       - This is a 2-frame window at 60 FPS.
 Good luck!
-      - If you fail, load the safety QS and run forward to try again
+      - If you miss it, click OK, load the QS, and run forward to try again
-      - If you get it fourth try, it roughly breaks even with the no skip route
+      - Each try costs 14.5 seconds; 2nd try is slightly slower than Method 1, while anything else loses significant time
-    - Once successful, load the QS
+      - If you succeed, click OK and load the QS
-    - Swap to Bastila and talk to the Krayt Dragon
-      - This freezes it in place
+    - Deactivate Solo Mode, swap to Bastila and talk to the Krayt Dragon to fix it in place
-    - Deactivate Solo Mode
+- *Both methods now converge, so always do the following actions*
-    - Loot the chewed Twi'lek corpse for Nerve Amplifier Belt
+- Loot the chewed Twi'lek corpse for the Nerve Amplifier Belt
-    - Star Map: Tatooine
-      - If you can't make it around the Krayt's right side, Bastila's position was off; load the Autosave and redo the setup
+  - If you can't loot this corpse, Bastila's position was slightly off
-      - If you can get the map but can't loot the belt, buy it from Mic'Tunan'Jus Orgu when you get back to the Docking Bay
-      - You'll have to skip buying Hyper Staminas and some medpacs on Korriban in this case
-  - *If you choose not to use the above strat:*
+  - You can buy a Nerve Amplifier Belt from Mic'Tunan'Jus Orgu in the Tatooine Docking Bay, but you'll have to buy only three of each stim on Korriban to account for it.
-    - [Save Teleport](<../Techniques/Save Teleporting>) to skip anonymous hunter's death CS
+- Use [JMT](<../Techniques/Jedi Mine Trick>) to skip the Star Map CS
-    - Talk to Komad Fortuna: 1,2,1,1,3,1
-    - [Save Teleport](<../Techniques/Save Teleporting>) to skip death CS on the way out
+- [Save Teleport](<../Techniques/Save Teleporting>) back to the front of the Krayt Dragon
-    - *Stims/Force: Hyper Adrenal Strength and Hyper Battle Stim on MC, Cast Force Valor*
-    - Talk to banthas to lure them with fodder
-    - Kill four Elite Sand People Warriors:
-      - Force Jump and Flurry to kill the center warrior first
-      - Force Jump and Flurry the right warrior next
-      - Force Jump/Flurry to the remaining pair to finish those two off
-      - Keep a close eye on your health and medpac as needed
-    - Lure banthas with fodder again
-    - Talk to Komad Fortuna: 1 ...
-1
-    - Loot chewed Twi'lek corpse for Nerve Amplifier Belt
-    - Star Map: Tatooine
+  - Make sure your party is following you
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Calo Nord fight (and possibly Krayt Death trigger)
   - The Calo CS cannot be [Soft Buffered](<../Techniques/Save Buffering#soft-buffers>)
 - Exit to Dune Sea
 - Return to the Ebon Hawk and board
+  - [Force Skip](<../Techniques/Force Skips>) the Czerka Officer after the RtEH
 - *Equip MC:*
   - *Verpine Headband*
   - *Strength Gauntlets*
   - *Nerve Amplifier Belt*
   - *Jedi Knight Robe*
   - *Double-Bladed Lightsaber*
-- **Upgrade Double Lightsaber: To Sigil and Krayt Pearl or Opila**
+- **Upgrade Double Lightsaber: To Sigil and Opila**
 - Fly to Korriban with two [Map CS Skips](<../Techniques/Map Cutscene Skips>)
+  - [Force Skip](<../Techniques/Force Skips>) the Czerka Officer after the first [Map CS Skip](<../Techniques/Map Cutscene Skips>)

 ## Korriban